 Online Mental Health Services Technician Programs

-In 2018-2019, 98 schools offered a psychiatric/mental health services technician program of some type.
+In the 2019-2020 academic year, 92 schools offered some type of psychiatric/mental health services technician program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|